engi-network/email-server-api/README.md

 ### Start the email server and background worker

-Run these locally or in Docker (not both).
+Run these locally or in Docker (not both)

 #### Docker